HexS2/HexS2/README.md

 # 👋 Hi there !
-I am a French developer.
-My name is Guillaume, I'm 22 years old.
+I make stuff with code.

+h3x 22 years old, French developer.

 # 🚀 My stats and what I use